nachogon1/Validation-and-Monitoring/solutions.md

 Notes:

-I use loguru for the logging and we will open files as an iterator since it won't fit in memory.
+We will open files as an iterator since it won't fit in memory.
 In addition, we assume that the data is not sorted.

 The algorithm aggregates all the events by name and timestamp, for that purpose needs to keep a count of the events for each date.
 We could save some memory if we sorted the data with some big data algorithm like unix `sort` beforehand since we could treat the data by chunks.
 Another way to save some memory would be eliminating useless fields beforehand.